moodymq/DFL/README.md

 # DFL
 Performs DiNardo-Fortin-Lemieux decomposition in R. Standard errors are bootstrapped.

-This code implements the DiNardo-Fortin-Lemieux decompostion from DFL (1996) in R. DFL analysis takes a variable of interest for two groups (A and B), then asks what the distribution of the variable of interest for Group B would look like if members of Group B had the same observables as Group A.
+This code implements the DiNardo-Fortin-Lemieux decompostion from DFL (1996) in R. DFL analysis calculates the distribution of a variable of interest for two groups (A and B), then asks what the distribution of the variable of interest for Group B would look like if members of Group B had the same observables as Group A.

 This code returns the relevant percentiles for the factual distributions of Groups A and B, as well as the counterfactual distribution of Group B. In addition, it uses bootstrap methods to calcualte standard errors for the coefficients on the counterfactual distribution.